-6.3.4.E.1.8 <performer typeCode="PRF">
+6.3.4.E.1.1.8 <performer typeCode="PRF">

-- 1300 The reconciliation act records the person who performed the reconciliation activity.
-This represents the performers of the reconciliation process. - 1.
+The reconciliation act records the person who performed the reconciliation activity.
+This represents the performers of the reconciliation process.

+1420 1.
 The act SHALL contain at least [1..] performer element conforming to the reconciliation performer (6.3.4.E.2) template (templateId: 1.3.6.1.4.1.19376.1.5.3.1.1.24.3.5.1).

-1305 6.3.4.E.1.9 <reference typeCode="XCRPT">
+6.3.4.E.1.1.9 <reference typeCode="XCRPT">

-The reconciliation act records references to all clinical data sources from which data was reconciled.
+- The reconciliation act records references to all clinical data sources from which data was reconciled.
 This allows applications to use the information to determine what data may not have yet been reconciled for the patient, and to enable subsequent verification that the reconciliation was performed appropriately where necessary.
-Only pointers to the data used for reconciliation are required, not the complete set of data used during the reconciliation.

-are required, not the complete set of data used during the reconciliation.

-- 1. The act SHALL contain at least one [1..] reference element conforming to the Reconciliation Clinical Data Source (6.3.4.E.3) template (templateId: 1.3.6.1.4.1.19376.1.5.3.1.1.24.3.6). - 2.
+Only pointers to the data used for reconciliation are required, not the complete set of data used during the reconciliation. - 1.
+The act SHALL contain at least one [1..] reference element conforming to the Reconciliation Clinical Data Source (6.3.4.E.3) template (templateId: 1.3.6.1.4.1.19376.1.5.3.1.1.24.3.6). - 2.
 The reference/@typeCode attribute SHALL contain the value XCRPT.

-1315 6.3.4.E.2 Reconciliation Clinical Data Sources
+6.3.4.E.1.2 Reconciliation Clinical Data Sources

-Skeletal xml is in this example and a complete xml example is in Volume 3, appendix A
+Skeletal xml is in this example and a complete xml example is in Volume 3, Appendix A